National Center for Girls' Leadership at Stuart

 Ivonne Diaz Claisse

-President and CEO of HISPA
+President and CEO, HISPA

-Chief Security Officer, Prudential Financial
+Vice President and Chief Security Officer, Prudential Financial

 Dr. Trisha Medeiros